 Say you are going to change your ERP and billing systems.
 This is a process that takes quite a few years, depending on the size of the organisation.
 But if you can showcase through that period, across key steps, the achievements and improvements, this will be a real psychological boost.
 The teams, and the people within – in particular, the management – they need to see progress in lots of lots of short steps.

 Building momentum keeps up morale.
 It ensures the management and the executives of the organisation are confident that progress is being made.

-Historically, there was a tendency for organisations to go off ‘into a shed’ for six months and come back with a very large bill and say, “we’ve changed something” and the executives wouldn’t always see any difference.
+Historically, there was a tendency for organisations to go off ‘into a shed’ for six months and come back with a huge bill and say, “we’ve changed something”, and the executives wouldn’t always see any difference.

-The innovation cycles now – even on very large programmes – have to be seen to be innovative.
+The innovation cycles now – even on extensive programmes – have to be seen to be innovative.

 We’ve become accustomed to having the answers quickly.
-Technology can be done like that, but historically it’s been a very slow change process.
+Technology can be done like that, but historically it’s been a prolonged change process.

 Even in large programs, you can be innovative about how you communicate and showcase the fact that your organisation is changing in lots of small steps rather than great leaps and bounds with months of silence in between.